Posted by DiscoverOneThing

-Welcome to our study in the book of Acts.
+Welcome to our study on putting on the full Armor of God, found in Ephesians 6:10-20.
+We’ll be looking deeper into each piece of the armor so we can learn how to take it up and use it in the spiritual battle against evil.
 Join our study by reading today’s scripture below and journaling about it using SOAP (click on the “What’s SOAP?” link above to learn more).
 An example SOAP from our team is below today’s Bible reading.
 We love hearing from you!
 Please use the comment section of our website to share your SOAP or thoughts on the verse.
 Join us as we build unity and community through God’s Word!

 The Discover One Thing main website follows a reading plan that goes through the entire Bible in one year.
 Click HERE to check out today’s Discover One Thing post.